liebeskind/collabonate/README.md

 #Collabonate - Collaborative Fundraising Platform#

 ##How to Run##
-Deployed the contract to the Rinkeby network with address 0xa565b56aa976f49b35bc22eb6b6cf6be2bc95e9a.
+The CampaignFactory contract is deployed on the Rinkeby network.
+Find the address in deployed_addresses.txt

 You can access the live frontend here - https://collabonate.herokuapp.com/